 The Alabama School of Fine Arts will, when appropriate, notify colleges of any significant changes in the student's academic status or qualifications, including personal conduct record, between the time of application and graduation.
-This includes, but is not limited to, a significant drop in grades, violation of academic integrity, probation, suspension, and dismissal.
-ASFA will provide colleges to which a student applies with whatever information is requested regarding that student.
+This includes but is not limited to, a significant drop in grades, violation of academic integrity, probation, suspension, and dismissal.